me-nilakshi/TaskHarbor_Codebase/README.md

 # TaskHarbor_Codebase
-Homely is an online food ordering web application that is made using React.JS as a frontend library and Context API is used for state management of the application.
-It enables users to add items to their cart and proceed to checkout seamlessly.
+TaskHarbor is a robust freelance marketplace platform designed to connect freelancers with clients seeking various services.
+Built using modern web technologies, including React.JS for the frontend, Node.JS and Express.JS for the backend, and MongoDB as the database, TaskHarbor offers a seamless and efficient environment for freelancers and clients to collaborate

 ## Owner Information

-### Name :
+### Name :  Nilakshi Neel

-### College :
+### College :  IIT (ISM) Dhanbad

-IIT(ISM) Dhanbad, India
+IIT (ISM) Dhanbad, India

-### Contact :
+### Contact :  21je0604@iitism.ac.in

-### Alternate Contact :
+### Alternate Contact :  iamnilakshi7925@gmail.com

 ### Project Category :